HL7/davinci-alerts/source/pages/usecases.md

 ###  Introduction

-This use case demonstrates how the Da Vinci Alerts IG framework is implemented to transact an alert between an Alert Sender/Intermediary and an Alert Recipient/Intermediary.
+This use case demonstrates how the Da Vinci Notifications IG framework is implemented to transact an alert between an Notification Sender/Intermediary and an Notification Recipient/Intermediary.

 ### Use Case Background